-In fact, although it was a hot, sunny day, the waters were almost cold and it was necessary to just plunge in, instead of trying to slowly “get used to it”.
+And although it was a hot and sunny day, the waters were almost cold.
+It was necessary to just plunge in, instead of trying to get in slowly or to “get used to it”.
 This was literally an oasis in an arid dry desert, surrounded by mountains where you can relax and hang out in a petrified waterfall!
-It may even fell like you are on a different planet and far, far away from the rest of the world!
+It may even feel like you are on a different planet and far, far away from the rest of the world!

 You will love it!
 At least I did!

 I recommend a trip to Oaxaca City first, but 72 hours in Oaxaca City is not enough!

 While you are visiting Oaxaca City, you must go on a few day trip.
 The ones I recommend are: